mtlynch/mtlynch.io/content/notes/noah-bragg-stokefire-1/index.md

 - Farcaster makes it look like Warpcast is mobile-only, but I realized from Noah's stream that Warpcast has [a web app](https://warpcast.com/).

   - I think you still need the mobile app to create your account.

+## Streaming

+- He had a peak of 270 viewers.
+- Most viewers came from Twitter.
+- He was admittedly rusty at livestreaming and had a lot of dead air during the stream.

 - He's using some streaming thing that unifies Twitter, Youtube , Warpcast